neondatabase/website/content/docs/manage/overview.md

 ## API keys

 API keys are global and belong to the Neon account.
-API keys are used with the [Neon API](../../reference/api-reference) to create and manage a Neon projects or objects within a Neon project.
+API keys are used with the [Neon API](../../reference/api-reference) to create and manage Neon projects or objects within a Neon project.
 A Neon account can create unlimited API keys.
 For more information, see [Manage API keys](../api-keys).

 ## Projects